jaydattkaran/sengarbus/README.md

 ## Features

+- **User Authentication**:
+  - Implemented using Clerk for secure and scalable authentication.
+  - Supports Google, Phone and password-based authentication.
+- **Seat Selection**:
-- **Seat Selection**: Users can choose available seats based on their preferences.
+  - Users can choose seats dynamically from available options.
+  - Fixed pricing model implemented for seat selection.
 - **Live Bus Tracking**: Users can track the real-time location of buses during their journey.
 - **Multi-Vendor Platform**: Different bus operators can list their services, providing a variety of options for users.
-- **Payment Integration**: Seamless payment gateway integration for secure transactions.
+- **Payment Integration**: Secure online payment system for hassle-free bookings.
 - **Search Functionality**: Users can search for buses based on the source, destination, and travel date.

 ## Tech Stack

 - **Frontend**:
-  - Next.js with TypeScript
+  - Next.js
-  - Node.js for backend
   - TailwindCSS (for styling)
 - **Backend**:
-  - Node.js
+  - Node.js with TypeScript
   - Express.js
   - PostgreSQL (for database management)
-  - Redis (for session management)
+  - Session Management: Hybrid approach (session ID stored in cookies, session data stored in Redis)
+- **Authentication**: Clerk
-- **Deployment**: The application is not deployed yet.
+- **Deployment**: TBD

 ## Setup and Installation